 "For what shall it profit a man, if he shall gain the whole world, and lose his own soul?
 Or what shall a man give in exchange for his soul?"
 (Mark 8:36-37)

 All things created by man rightfully belong to God, since He at the beginning of time formed all the particulates which constitute the composition of everything that we observe.
-He gave us the ability to grow in intellect.
+He also gave us the ability to grow in intellect.
 If a person thinks that we cannot find enjoyment in the things we do have, then he has missed the heart of Christ's teaching.
-We are not to allow ourselves to become preoccupied with our belongings and activities to the point in which they control our lives.
+We are not to allow ourselves to become preoccupied with our belongings or activities to the point at which they control our lives.
 If that happens, they become idols and demons.
 Our chief focus in this life should be on God who is above.
 He has the power and authority to take everything away just as quickly as He imparted those gifts to us.

 No comments: